Certified project managers are in high demand across many endeavors, disciplines and the professional services sector.

 Organizations value effective project managers for their ability to integrate the best practices of project management with enterprise-wide initiatives in areas such as innovation, continuous improvement, new product introduction, and transformational change.

 Earning a Project Management Certificate from Georgia State University will make it possible for you to manage projects in a wide range of contexts including product development, marketing initiatives and process improvement across a wide range of industries.

 Learn from the Best

 The GSU Certificate Program in Project Management is designed and taught by Richard H. Deane, PMP, PE, Ph.D, a world-class project management professor and practitioner with over 30 years of project management teaching and consulting experience.
 Dr. Deane is one of the most highly rated professors teaching in Georgia State University’s executive education programs, and offers real-world project management wisdom based on his practical experience leading small and large-scale projects as a consultant, both nationally and internationally.

-- Initiate a project by writing a concise project charter
+- Initiate a project by identifying project objectives and requirements, then write a concise project charter

 - Employ a structured process for identifying and managing project stakeholders

 - Organize the project via a project work breakdown structure and network diagram

 - Estimate activity durations and generate a project schedule including the critical path